sdenier/Articles/pull_requests_and_inline_comments/pull_requests_and_inline_comments.md

 6 7   A5
 ```

 It looks like we are onto something.
 It is pretty easy to infer which lines were in the previous diff (kept and removed lines) and which ones are only in the new diff (added lines) - and thus, it is pretty easy to compute offsets for BOTH original and new diffs on the update diff.
 We can now translate offsets from one space to the other.
-To know what to do with an inline comment on an added or kept line, we can apply the following procedure:
+To know what to do with an inline comment on an added or kept line, we apply the following procedure:

 > 1. take the offset of the inline comment in the original diff
 > 2. look up the corresponding line in the update diff